ramar-work/rwk_formdata/README.md

 ### With Alpine

+### Submittal & Validation

+When submit is pressed, this library takes the entered data, validates it according your HTML markup and any additional rules, and creates a JSON object containing the contents of your data.

+If validation should fail, two things will happen:

+1. Depending on the exception type, form fields failing validation will indicate themselves via a visual cue and an optional message (which can be customized with `x-formdata-onerror` or `x-formdata-onvalidationerror`)
+2. a custom event (onformfailure) will be generated.
+Should you want something more complex to happen on validation failure, add an event listener targeting this property.

 Use `x-formdata` on the appropriate &lt;form&gt; element within your HTML.
 This will "activate" the module and make Alpine aware of elements that should be inspected when the submit button is pressed.

 To submit the data from the form, simply reference `$formdata` within the `@submit.prevent` directive placed on the &lt;form&gt; element.
 Example: